CODESOLE/crypt/README.md

  - Run make: `make`

 # Build on Linux
-For Archlinux and its derivatives (which uses pacman package manager) you can run `./install_deps_for_windowsmsys2_and_arch_linux.sh` (if needed run with sudo), then run `./build.sh` (You can run `./build.sh r` to compile with release mode otherwise it will compile default to debug mode)

-For other linux distributions you can install dependencies according to your package manager:
+You can install dependencies according to your package manager:
  - GCC
  - GNU Make